Innovations for Poverty Action

 Innovations for Poverty Action (IPA) is an American non-profit research and policy organization founded in 2002 by economist Dean Karlan.
-Since its foundation, IPA has worked with over 400 leading academics to conduct over 900 evaluations in 52 countries.
+Since its foundation, IPA has worked with over 400 academics to conduct over 900 evaluations in 52 countries.
 The organization also manages the Poverty Probability Index.

-IPA conducts randomized controlled trials (RCTs), along with other types of quantitative research, to measure the impacts of development programs in sectors including microfinance, education, health, peace & recovery, governance, agriculture, social protection, and small and medium enterprises.
+IPA conducts randomized controlled trials (RCTs), along with other types of quantitative research, to measure the impacts of development programs in sectors including microfinance, education, health, peace and recovery, governance, agriculture, social protection, and small and medium enterprises.
 Its partner organizations include over 400 governments, nonprofits, academic institutions, foundations, and companies.

 History and mission

 IPA was founded in 2002 by Dean Karlan, an economist at Yale University.
 The organization is dedicated to finding and promoting solutions to global poverty and "bridging the gap between academia and development policy".

 IPA is headquartered in New Haven, Connecticut, and has offices in New York, Washington, D.C., as well as offices in Africa, Asia and South America.
 As of 2021, the organization is led by executive director Annie Duflo and has conducted 677 studies in 51 countries throughout the world.